The Community Survival Center

 The mission of the Community Survival Center is to provide survival items of food, clothing, and household goods to members of our community in times of need.

-The Bridge of Hope Thrift Shop is open to the public and sells quality clothing and accessories, most at just $2 per item.
-Also, our Clothing and Household Goods Program offers sales at just $3/bag and is also open to the general public.
+The Thrift Shop is open to the public and sells quality clothing and accessories, most at just $4 per item.
+Shirts and blouses are $3 per item.
+Also, our Fill A Bag Program offers sales at just $6/bag (with a limit of one bag of children's clothing), and is also open to the general public.
 All proceeds help to fund our pantry.

 We are supported by donations from our neighbors: individuals, churches, businesses, schools and various groups and organizations within the above mentioned communities.
 And we are extremely grateful to be able to support the center primarily with their help.